inandutu/Wildlife-fence-road-ecological-dataset/README.md

 ## Overview

 This repository contains Python scripts for processing the Wildlife Fence Image Dataset.
-The tools support annotation conversion, mask generation and merging, and extraction of GPS metadata from image EXIF records.
+The tools support annotation conversion, mask generation and merging.

-The repository accompanies the Wildlife Fence Image Dataset hosted on Mendeley Data (Nandutu, Irene (2026), “Wildlife fence road ecological dataset in South Africa”, Mendeley Data, V2, doi: 10.17632/f8gvhzr8j6.2).

 ## Repository Structure